TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-The code is not really relevanti, there is only a secret:
+The code is not particularly relevant, it only contains a hardcoded `secret`:

 <br />